Skip to main content

 1. Acupuncture

 While acupuncture cannot reverse spinal stenosis, it can significantly reduce the associated back pain.
-In the case of severe pain, acupuncture has shown a 92% success rate, which points out to it being an effective alternative treatment for spinal stenosis.
+In the case of severe pain, acupuncture has shown a 92% success rate, which points to it being an effective alternative treatment for spinal stenosis.

-However, it is essential to mention that acupuncture can result in side effects like bleeding, bruising, and even exacerbation of symptoms.
+However, it is essential to mention that acupuncture can result in side effects like bleeding, bruising, and even worsening of symptoms.
 To avoid this, always get acupuncture done by an experienced and skilled practitioner.

 2. Chiropractic Treatment

 Chiropractic treatment involves adjusting, twisting, and manipulating muscles and joints.
-This helps relieve tension points, thus, reducing joint pain and body aches.
+This helps relieve tension points, thus reducing joint pain and body aches.

 If done while the disease is still in the early stages of onset, chiropractic can prevent long-term, irreversible complications of spinal stenosis, such as severe nerve damage and degeneration.